 10 Things You Didn't Know About...
 Peaky Blinders

-Set in the early 20th century, Steven Knight's gritty gangster drama Peaky Blinders has proved a hit with audiences and even though the shows third series has only just ended, the BBC have already commissioned a fourth and a fifth, so there's plenty more to come from the Shelby family and their gang of Brummie villains.
+Set in the early 20th century, Steven Knight's gritty gangster drama Peaky Blinders has proved a hit with audiences and even though the shows third series has only just ended, the BBC have already commissioned a fifth, so there's plenty more to come from the Shelby family and their gang of Brummie villains.

 Tommy Shelby is a fictional character, but his rivals Billy Kimber and Darby Sabini were very real